Instant Pot Beef and Broccoli

 Instructions

-• Press Sauté on the Instant Pot-> wait for the Instant Pot indicator to read HOT.
+• Press Sauté on the Instant Pot and wait for the Instant Pot indicator to read "HOT".

-• Add vegetable oil, once the oil is hot, add the beef in one layer (in batches), do not move or turn the beef for about 2 minutes to make sure it gets a nice sear on one side (this is important).
-Stir the beef and sauté for 2 minutes on the other side.
-Remove, set aside on a plate covered in foil and brown another batch of beef, and set aside.
+• Add vegetable oil; once the oil is hot, add the beef in one layer (in batches).
+Do not move or turn the beef for about 2 minutes to ensure it gets a nice sear on one side (this is important).
+Stir the meat and sauté for 2 minutes on the other side.
+Remove, set aside on a plate covered with foil, and brown another batch of beef.
+Set it aside.

-• Once done with browning the beef, add 1/4 cup of water to the pot to deglaze it.
+• Once the beef is browned, add 1/4 cup of water to the pot to deglaze it.
 Using a wooden spoon, try to get any bits and pieces that are stuck to the bottom of the pot.

-• Close lid and pressure cook on High Pressure for 10 minutes + 10 minutes Natural Release.
+• Close the lid and pressure cook on High Pressure for 10 minutes, followed by a 10-minute Natural Release.
 After 10 minutes of NPR, turn off the Instant Pot.
 Release the remaining pressure.
 Open the lid.

 Cornstarch Slurry:

-• Make the cornstarch slurry: In a small bowl mix cornstarch with water until fully combined.
-With the IP on the Sauté function, add the slurry to the pot, stir to combine, and cook for 2-3 minutes on Sauté, stirring occasionally, until the sauce thickens.
-If needed add more slurry (1 tbsp cornstarch mixed with 1 tbsp water) until desired thickness is achieved.
+• With the IP set to the Sauté function, add the slurry to the pot, stir to combine, and cook for 2-3 minutes on Sauté, stirring occasionally, until the sauce has thickened.
+If needed, add more slurry (1 tbsp cornstarch mixed with 1 tbsp water) until the desired thickness is achieved.
 Keep in mind that the sauce will thicken more once it cools.

 • Stir in the steamed broccoli.